-National Education for Sustainable Development Workgroup (NESDW) was formalized on February 16th 2015, in line with advocating a more holistic and transformative ESD agenda.
-The formation of the workgroup was a key result of a brainstorming session with Malaysian ESD experts, practitioners and stakeholders on the future of ESD in Malaysia, in August 2014.
-The National ESD Workgroup is advised by Yang Berbahagia Tan Sri Dzulkifli Abdul Razak, President of the International Association of Universities, and co-chaired by WWF Malaysia’s Mr Thiaga Nadeson and Universiti Teknologi Petronas’s Dr Subarna Sivapalan.
-Since its inception WWF-Malaysia has played the role of a host to the group.
+Pertubuhan Pendidikan Pembangunan Lestari Selangor (formerly known as National Education for Sustainable Development Workgroup) was formalized on February 16th, 2015, in line with advocating a more holistic and transformative ESD agenda.
+The formation of the workgroup was a key result of a brainstorming session with Malaysian ESD experts, practitioners, and stakeholders on the future of ESD in Malaysia, in August 2014.
+PPPLS is advised by Yang Berbahagia Tan Sri Dzulkifli Abdul Razak, President of the International Association of Universities, and co-chaired by WWF Malaysia’s Mr. Thiaga Nadeson and Universiti Teknologi Petronas’s Dr. Subarna Sivapalan.
+Since its inception, WWF-Malaysia has played the role of a host to the group.
 Members of the workgroup include academicians from Malaysian public and private institutions of higher learning, Malaysian environmental NGOs, educationists from Malaysian local and international schools.
-The workgroup has presently identified 11 key areas to streamline within present WWF domains and beyond, in line with local, regional and global dialogues on sustainable development and ESD, post the Decade for Education for Sustainable Development (DESD) and Sustainable Development Goals (SDG) agendas.
+The workgroup has presently identified 11 key areas to streamline within present WWF domains and beyond, in line with local, regional, and global dialogues on sustainable development and ESD, post the Decade for Education for Sustainable Development (DESD) and Sustainable Development Goals (SDG) agendas.

 Empowering Communities for Greener Lifestyles through Education for Sustainable Development

-The mission of the National ESD workgroup is to advocate, research, recommend, implement, support and empower the infusion of Education for Sustainable Development into all levels of formal and non-formal education.
-We do this through:.
+The mission of the Pertubuhan Pendidikan Pembangunan Lestari Selangor is to advocate, research, recommend, implement, support, and empower the infusion of Education for Sustainable Development into all levels of formal and non-formal education.
+We do this through:

 The research of best practices.